FireMario211/Zoom/ABOUT.md

 ## Mobile

 - Press the magnifying glass button in the pause menu to enter Zoooom Mode (TM)
 - When in Zoooom Mode (TM), you can pinch to zoom and when you're done, you can exit using the back button in the top left

+# Note about iOS
+Because I don't own an iOS device, there may be a couple of bugs on Apple devices.
+If there are any issues, please report them on GitHub and I'll do my best to fix them :)

 # Known Bugs